rogerarce/awsdevtraining/source/EC2/EC2LoadBalance.md

 - Best suited for load balancing of TCP traffic
 - for extreme performance is required
 - Operating at connection level (Layer 4)
-- Capable of handling millions of requists
+- Capable of handling millions of requests

 ### Classic Load Balancer
 - Legacy ELB